 Established in 1999, Sonokids is passionate about developing fun and educational accessible games, digital tools and software for learners who are blind or have low vision.
 John Norgaard (Chief Programmer) and Phia Damsma (Creative Director) believe that Digital Technology provides an opportunity for everyone to participate equally and inclusively, regardless of a disability, and that Digital Literacy is essential for education, social life, and (future) employment.
 Everybody should get the opportunity to develop essential digital skills, through accessible learning.

 Sonokids’ game apps are not only fully accessible for blind users, and support digital skills, but they are also fun!
 All apps are tested by blind users, parents and teachers.
 Sonokids apps are audio based, with original stories, songs and sounds.
-As a not-for-profit organization, Sonokids is largely depending on funding and sponsoring.
+Sonokids is largely depending on funding and sponsoring.
 To help us continue our work, please contact us to discuss collaboration, sponsoring, or advertising.

-- Finalist 2016 National Australian Disability Awards for Excellence in Accessible Technology.
+- Finalist in the 2016 Australian National Disability Awards for Excellence in Accessible Technology.
 These awards recognise excellence in innovative design and use of accessible technologies to improve the lives of Australians with disability.

 - Winner 2014 AMP Tomorrow Maker.
 The AMP Tomorrow Fund program recognised Phia Damsma as a "Tomorrow Maker" with a dream of creating a better tomorrow for everyone, teaching technology skills to young children, with and without a disability, including children who are blind or have low vision.